 Many watching high court case on how inherited IRAs are treated

 Upon the death of a loved one, family members might receive an inheritance, sometimes in the form of an inherited individual retirement account, better known as an IRA.
 Many people might choose to keep the account in that form with the ultimate goal of saving it for their own retirement.
-However, there is some uncertainty as to the status of these accounts in terms of how they are thought of by bankruptcy courts.
+However, there is some uncertainty as to the status of inherited IRAs in terms of how they are thought of by bankruptcy courts.
 This can be a real issue for people who elect to file for Chapter 7 or Chapter 13 bankruptcy protection.

 The issue lies in how these accounts are classified.
 People who have Roth or traditional IRA accounts do not have to expose them to creditors, at least up to $1.25 million.
 However, some state courts have not extended the same protection to inherited IRAs, which they said were not retirement accounts in the traditional sense.
 Current federal law isn’t much help because there isn’t an official definition of retirement funds.